james-jw/xq-promise/README.md

 ###### Do not open disc resources (databases, files) from multiple forks.

 Now this may seem like a major limitation, but its not.
-You can still interact and even open these resources in callbacks, and thus parrallelized forks, however be cautious to only open a resource in a single piece of work.
+You can still interact and even open these resources in callbacks, and thus parallelized forks, however be cautious to only open a resource in a single piece of work.

 ```xquery
 let $compute := function ($doc) {